The Second Chance Adoption Program

 Placing families have the opportunity to read about prospective adoptive families and actively participate in the matching process in order to find the right home for their child.
 Prospective adoptive families have access to the child’s school record as well as medical and psychological information in order to understand what the child’s needs are.

 Access to this information helps prospective adoptive parents evaluate their ability to parent the child before the match is made.
-WIA works with both families who desire to place a child and families interested in adopting a child.
+The agency works with both families who desire to place a child and families interested in adopting a child.
 We can help to match the child with an adoptive family that has the experience, ability and resources to help the child being placed with them.

 Is this program successful?